readthedocs/tutorial-template/docs/source/functions/logMargPost.NuggetKriging.md

 ## Description

-Get Log-Marginal Posterior of NuggetKriging Model
+Get the Maximized Log-Marginal Posterior Density of a `NuggetKriging` Model

 ## Usage